The Man who walked for the water

-There are certain parts about rural life in Malawi that can make a person wish they lived there forever.
+There are certain parts about rural life in Kengkhar that can make a person wish they lived there forever.
 The warm sunshine.
 Wake up calls from the rooster.
 Basket weaving in the afternoon.
 The singing and dancing.

 But there are also tedious tasks that come along with simply trying to survive — like carrying buckets of water from miles away to provide for your family.
 Watching loved ones suffer without proper medical care.
 Seeing your daughter or sister start carrying water at the age of eight, when her dream had always been to go to school.

 Even at a young age, Dawa saw it all around him.
 And he refused to do nothing while his mother, wife and daughter shouldered the burden of this work, so Dawa started walking for water too.